The I’m Standing on a Million Lives Season 2 release date has been officially confirmed for July 2021, the summer 2021 anime season.

 The cast included Zeno Robinson as Yusuke Yotsuya, Jeannie Tirado as Iu Shindo, and Valeria Rodriguez as Kusue Hakozaki.

-100-Man no Inochi no Ue ni Ore wa Tatteiru Season 2 release date predictions
+100-Man no Inochi no Ue ni Ore wa Tatteiru Season 2 release date in July 2021

-As of the last update, Maho Film or any company related to the production of the anime has not officially confirmed the I’m Standing on a Million Lives Season 2 release date.
-Nor has the production of a 100-Man no Inochi no Ue ni Ore wa Tatteiru sequel been announced.
+As of the last update, Maho Film or any company related to the production of the anime has not officially confirmed the exact I’m Standing on a Million Lives Season 2 release date.
+However, the production of a 100-Man no Inochi no Ue ni Ore wa Tatteiru sequel has been announced and it’s coming out in July 2021.

 The manga is also a slow burner that gradually takes shape since the explanation behind the title doesn’t become apparent until readers are waist-deep into the plot.